 Dame (Jean) Iris Murdoch

 Murdoch graduated with a first-class degree from Somerville College, Oxford (1942) and studied philosophy at Newnham College, Cambridge (1947-8), before becoming a tutor in the subject at St Anne's College, Oxford until 1963.
 Her works on philosophy include Sartre, Romantic Rationalist (1953).
-After publishing her first novel Under the Net in 1954, she wrote one a year.
+After publishing her first novel Under the Net in 1954, Murdoch wrote one novel a year, and in 1978 she won the booker prize for The Sea, The Sea.
 Described as psychological thrillers, they portray 20th century professional and intellectual middle-class life.
-The Sea, The Sea (1978) won the Booker Prize.
-She married John Bayley in 1956, and their struggle with her Alzheimer's Disease was the subject of books by Bayley, and of the film Iris (2002).
+She married John Bayley in 1956, and their struggle with her Alzheimer's Disease was the subject of his books, and the film Iris (2002).